 Economic prosperity is at once local, regional, and international.
 Otay Mesa plays a vital role in the economic prosperity for the entire San Diego and U.S./Mexico border region due to activities generated at the Otay Mesa Port of Entry and additional base-sector industries.
-Otay Mesa's base-sector industries including transportation logistics, warehousing, manufacturing and service firms contribute to the regional economy and San Diego's existing industry clusters.
+Otay Mesa's base-sector industries, which include transportation logistics, warehousing, manufacturing and service firms, contribute to the regional economy and San Diego's existing industry clusters.
 Otay Mesa provides the capacity for these and new industry clusters to expand.
 Simultaneously, the community continues to see an increase in residential development, bringing not only more residents, but the demand for greater access to commercial and retail businesses.
 Alongside a growing residential community, Otay Mesa's Port of Entry remains heavily used, with more than 730,000 truck crossings and 9 million passenger vehicle crossings in Fiscal Year 2007.
 This growth is expected to continue, as SANDAG projects Otay Mesa's employment base to increase over five-fold between 2000 and 2030 from 8,000 to 42,000 jobs.
 It is important to further attract diversified industries and supportive commercial uses to Otay Mesa to sustain growth in the regional and border economy, and provide access to quality jobs in southern San Diego.

-The Otay Mesa Community Plan Economic Prosperity Element addresses the community's growing economic diversity by establishing policies for the varied industrial and commercial land uses allowed under the plan and shown in Figure 5-1.
+The Otay Mesa Community Plan Economic Prosperity Element addresses the community's growing economic diversity by establishing policies for the varied industrial and commercial land uses allowed under the plan and as shown in Figure 5-1.
 The Economic Prosperity Element also establishes a Prime Industrial Lands map for Otay Mesa (Figure 5-2).
 Commercial uses that provide regional and community services are identified and addressed in this element.

-- \ Sufficient land and infrastructure capacity for base sector industries to support the international border economy and the greater San Diego region - \ Flexibility for industrial, export-oriented businesses to respond quickly to international market competition and demand - \ Employment and economic growth through diversified industrial land uses - \ Integrated interregional and bi-national activities - \ Employment opportunities in Otay Mesa, South County, and Mexico easily accessible to workforce housing - \ Jobs that benefit middle-income workers - \ Commercial uses that support Otay Mesa's industrial community - \ Community educational resources to enhance workforce skills and abilities
+- Sufficient land and infrastructure capacity for base sector industries to support the international border economy and the greater San Diego region - Flexibility for industrial, export-oriented businesses to respond quickly to international market competition and demand - Employment and economic growth through diversified industrial land uses - Integrated interregional and bi-national activities - Employment opportunities in Otay Mesa, South County, and Mexico easily accessible to workforce housing - Jobs that benefit middle-income workers - Commercial uses that support Otay Mesa's industrial community - Community educational resources to enhance workforce skills and abilities

-5.1 Industrial Areas
+5.2 Industrial Areas

-Most of the industrial development in Otay Mesa has taken place since the mid-1990s, and substantially all of it has occurred since the Community Plan was first adopted in 1981.
-Although low land prices have led to the development of industrial buildings for firms not doing business in Mexico, the largest industrial facilities in Otay Mesa are the U.S.-based "twin-plants" in the "Maquiladora" production sharing system; the other twin being the Mexico-based factory where the more labor-intensive functions occur.
-These twin plants are set up on the U.S. side of the border to perform the final assembly, testing, packaging, re-packaging, labeling, and distribution of products which are produced in whole, or in part, immediately south of the border.
+Most of the industrial development in Otay Mesa has taken place since the mid-1990s, and largely all of it has occurred since the Community Plan was first adopted in 1981.
+The largest industrial facilities in Otay Mesa are the U.S.-based "twin-plants" in the "Maquiladora" production sharing system.
+Under this system there is a Mexico-based factory where the more labor-intensive functions occur, and a U.S.-based factory that performs the final assembly, testing, packaging, re-packaging, labeling, and distribution of products that were produced in whole, or in part, by the Mexican based twin.
+Low land prices in the area have also attracted firms which do not conduct business in Mexico.